IT Tips for International Travel

 Are you going to be taking an international trip?
 Here are some best practices for things to do before you leave.

 The best practice is always to travel with no information stored that you wouldn’t want publicly disclosed or can’t afford to lose.
+Start from the assumption that everything on your machine will be published to the general public.
 That makes it the simplest to rest easily.
 That might be impractical, of course.

 Consider Export License and Data Protection: When traveling abroad, you should make sure that you have confirmed that taking the equipment, the software, and any technical information stored on the device does not require any export licenses.
 You can find more information on that here: